luisdavim/synthetic-checker/README.md

               number: 80
 ```

 By default, the tool will setup DNS and connection checks for each ingress.
-It will check that all the host names resolve and will check if port 443 is reacheable on the ingress's LBs.
+It will check that all the host names resolve and will check if port 443 is reacheable on the ingress's LBs and that the TLS certFile is not about to expire.

 #### HA modes